Corn Springs Campground

 About

-Corn Springs Campground is located deep in a canyon of the Chuckwalla Mountains, about 10 miles south of Interstate 10.
-Managed by the Bureau of Land Management since 1968, this desert oasis campground surrounds a stand of California fan palms and supports abundant wildlife, serving as an important stopover for migratory birds.
-The campground features 9 campsites including one group site, all equipped with tables, grills, shade ramadas, and an accessible vault toilet.
-Potable water is available on-site.
-The petroglyphs at Corn Springs are among the finest examples of rock art in the Colorado Desert, displaying a wide variety of elements spanning thousands of years, with the earliest dating back approximately 10,000 years.
-Corn Springs was a major occupation site for prehistoric Native American groups and was later used by the Chemehuevi Indians who moved into California around 1,100 A.D.
-A half-mile interpretive trail can be easily hiked in tennis shoes.
-Additional activities include hiking to more remote destinations, sightseeing, photography, bird watching, horseback riding, and picnicking.
-The campground is accessible by two-wheel-drive passenger vehicles via a well-maintained 6.8-mile dirt road from Interstate 10.
+Corn Springs Campground lies deep in a canyon of the Chuckwalla Mountains, now part of Chuckwalla National Monument.
+The campground is set beside a rare California fan palm oasis that supports diverse wildlife and serves as a critical stopover for migratory birds.
+Nine campsites, including one group site, offer tables, grills, shade ramadas, and potable water, with an accessible vault toilet serving the area.
+The petroglyphs at Corn Springs represent one of the finest examples of rock art in the Colorado Desert, displaying a wide variety of elements spanning an estimated 10,000 years.
+The site was a major occupation area for prehistoric Native American groups and later the Chemehuevi Indians, who moved into California around 1,100 A.D. and lived in harmony with the desert ecosystem.
+A half-mile interpretive trail provides easy access to the petroglyphs and surrounding desert landscape.
+Activities include hiking, photography, bird watching, horseback riding, and picnicking.
+The campground is accessible via two-wheel-drive vehicles, located approximately 10 miles south of Interstate 10 via Exit 201 onto Chuckwalla Valley Road.

 Directions

 From Interstate 10, take Exit 201 onto Chuckwalla Valley Road.
-Drive south to Corn Springs Road, turn right, and continue 6.8 miles.
-Turn right at the Corn Springs Campground sign in front of the oasis.
-Two-wheel-drive passenger vehicles can reach the campground.
+Drive south to Corn Springs Road.
+Turn right onto Corn Springs Road and continue 6.8 miles to the campground entrance on the right.

 Amenities